Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Theory

 \subsection{Bispectrum based TDE}

-\cite{Nikias1988} proposed bispectrum (BS) based TDE protocols that are designed to suppress the influence of mixed noise.
+\cite{Nikias1988} proposed bispectrum (BS) based TDE approaches that are designed to suppress the influence of mixed noise.
 The bispectrum is the third-order moment generalisation of the cross-spectrum and is defined as

 for segmented signals $X_s,Y_s,Z_s$ and their respective Fourier transforms.
 The BS for a given combination of time series $X, Y$, and $Z$ is thus a two-dimensional quantity with dimensions $M_F\times M_F$.
 In TDE, $Z_s$ is replaced by either $X_s$ or $Y_s$ for the purpose of estimating delays between two channels.
 Higher-order moments evaluate to zero for Gaussian, or, more generally, zero-skewed sources \cite{Nikias1993}, which can be exploited for data analysis in noisy settings. \cite{Nikias1988} specifically observe that bispectrum based TDE is possible under mixed noise influence for signals with nonzero skewness and Gaussian noise terms.
 This property is of particular relevance to brain data analysis, where the study of oscillatory and thus non-Gaussian components of electrophysiological data is driving current efforts in understanding cross-regional communication within the brain \cite{Buzsaki2011,Aru2015,Pellegrini2023} and higher-order cognitive functioning \cite{Chen2011}.